Iconica-Development/training_firebase_basics/_slides/5 Cloud Storage/01-intro.md

 - putString() (String)
 - putData() (Uint8List)

-- Meta data can be added using SettableMetadata
+- Metadata can be added using SettableMetadata

 ---
 ### Download